 2. Following the completion of the cross country season each year, two ballots (boys and girls) of graduating seniors who have had “noteworthy high school careers” will be prepared by the Legends Selection Committee.
 This committee is made up of current and retired coaches and Legends (must have completed high school career) and is subject to change from year to year.

-3. There is no limit on the list of nominees (or inductees) from year to year; however, the selection committee may only vote for up to three boys and up to three girls for selection in a given year.
-In order to be selected, a nominee must be named on at least 75% of the ballots.
-Any runner who is named on at least 50% of the ballots will be automatically carried over to the next year.
+3. There is no limit on the list of nominees (or inductees) from year to year; however, the selection committee will normally vote for up to three boys and up to three girls for selection (or one less than 50% of the number of nominees on the ballot).
+To be elected, a nominee must be named on at least 75% of the ballots.
+Any nominee who is named on at least 50% of the ballots will be automatically carried over to the next year.

-The two most notable multiple winners of the Legends 5K are Jeremy Sudbury, a five-time winner and JJ Santana a four-time winner.
+The two most notable multiple winners of the Legends 5K are Jeremy Sudbury and J. J. Santana, both five-time winners.

 In 2006, Jeremy, while still in high school, finished 2nd (behind fellow Legend Solomon Bennett).
 The next year 2007, and for next four years (as a college runner at Paradise Valley JC and the University of Oklahoma), he finished as the first male runner.